Storyblok Raises $80M Series C - Read News

 Multiple silos working as content repositories for different devices, such as computers, phones, smart watches, IoT, and others.

-Section titled Multiple content silos Multiple content silos
+Multiple content silos

 This problem of having content duplicated and isolated from other content versions, we call having “content silos”.
 This happens for example, when you create a duplicated Wordpress instance for a different market in another country.
 Having multiple silos is a huge problem on its own and it causes a series of other problems, such as: